This is a topic I'm not capable to cover succinctly yet. I'll try my best at the moment and revisit later.

 What's worthwhile to note is that it is reasonable to have a test for integration.
 Its objective is to test the links between all units, while the caveat is it's not necessary to cover multiple use cases which should be the responsibility of individual units.
 It seems unnerving for new TDD adopters, a second thought of this approach will reveal that you've lost not much in confidence.

 However, I've seen an exception in recent project.
-The workflow covers quite a few units, and it has various sub cases which expects different behaviours from units.
-Then it makes sense to have a feature test for each sub cases, in case the target is lost during the development.
+The workflow covers quite a few units, and it has various branches which expects different behaviours from units.
+Then it makes sense to have a feature test for each branch, in case the target is lost during the development.

 When we look at the pyramid and the real cases together, confusion arises.
 Where is the boundary for each type of test?
 Shall we include that component in this test of not?